Zucchini Pasta Recipe (Easy)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This quick, light, and tasty shredded zucchini pasta recipe requires few ingredients and is packed with fresh herby flavors.
+This quick, light, and tasty shredded Zucchini Pasta Recipe (Easy) requires few ingredients and is packed with fresh herby flavors.
 This simple pasta recipe with zucchini is one that everyone will love and is ready in under 30 minutes!

-Serve with homemade ciabatta bread and grilled chicken thighs for a complete meal.
-Don’t forget dessert- Creamy Frozen Lemon Bars.
+Serve with Homemade Ciabatta Bread and Sage Garlic Grilled Chicken for a complete meal.
+Don’t forget dessert!
+Pair with my Creamy Frozen Lemon Bars.

 Zucchini is overflowing this time of year, and this easy, no-fuss recipe is the perfect way to use it up.
 I absolutely love zucchini—it’s one of those veggies I could eat every day.
 Just add plenty of Parmigiano and you’ve got a dish that’s simple, satisfying, and kid-approved.